My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 Continue on to Part 3: Healing From My Anger, where I share the six steps I’m taking to let go of my latent anger and turn into an “angerless” person.

-This is part two of my series on anger where I share my history with anger, how I have consciously decided to let go of it, along with a guide on how to heal from a life of anger.
-Read part one here: Growing Up in a Household of Anger.
+This is part 2 of a 5-part series on dealing with anger where I share my history with anger, how to let go of anger, and how to deal with angry people.

 Reading this n ur 1st article made me think of my mum and how angry she is.
 She is consistently angry at everyone and everything.
 She hates her inlaws, and cannot spend a day without talking about how much she hates them and how she’s going to show them up.
 She has driven my father away because she’s an angry vessel.
 She always pities herself and then blames everyone.
 She blames my dad for her being a housewife.
 She gets angry if we don’t support her anger.
 I have tried to tell her that happiness is a choice but she’s done nthng abt it.
 I am on a journey of letting go of bitterness myself, bcz I also have a habit of keeping regrets and harbouring anger at everythn that does not work out as I planned.
 But I can only help myself, n I don’t knw how to help her.
 Its eating her up.